jenesaisdiq/SparkButton/README.md

 _The Spark Button has a lot of features, but some of these aren't as straightforward to use as simple LEDs and sensors.
-This library wraps up a lot of the complexity and provides simple functions with broad capability.
-It wraps modified versions of both Adafruit's Neopixel and AnneM's ADXL362 Arduino libraries, as well as some novel functions._
+NOTE that this library has been superseded by InternetButton!_

 ## Examples